ChronVer/chronver-original/README.md

 A "version" is described by the specification found at [https://chronver.org](https://chronver.org "Official ChronVer website").

+## Note

+You may have to set your version to "0000.00.00" prior to initializing ChronVer.
+This will be fixed an done automatically in a future update.

 ## License

 MIT © [netop://ウエハ](https://webb.page "Homepage of netop://ウエハ")